espressif/esp-idf/docs/en/api-guides/general-notes.rst

 First stage bootloader
 ^^^^^^^^^^^^^^^^^^^^^^

 After SoC reset, PRO CPU will start running immediately, executing reset vector code, while APP CPU will be held in reset.
 During startup process, PRO CPU does all the initialization.
 APP CPU reset is de-asserted in the ``call_start_cpu0`` function of application startup code.
-Reset vector code is located at address 0x40000400 in the mask ROM of the ESP32 chip and can not be modified.
+Reset vector code is located at address 0x40000400 in the mask ROM of the {IDF_TARGET_NAME} chip and can not be modified.

 Startup code called from the reset vector determines the boot mode by checking ``GPIO_STRAP_REG`` register for bootstrap pin states.
 Depending on the reset reason, the following takes place: